d12frosted/elpa-mirror/gnu/hiddenquote-readme.txt

 With a prefix argument, the command will prompt for a specific ID number.

 Read the clues in the Definitions buffer, and complete each word with one character per cell to complete the puzzle.
-For each work, mark the syllables it contains as used.
+For each word, mark the syllables it contains as used.
 Move around the buffer with the usual movement commands.
 Edit each character cell with the usual editing commands.